Richardinho/react-hero-app-with-routing/README.md

 ```
 Although this may seem crude, I actually think it gives a better user experience: I don't believe that the displaying of the form is something that should be persisted within the browser history.
 The rule of thumb I apply here is to ask myself: would I want to bookmark the page in this state?
-The answer here, for a pop up dialog box, is no, in my opinion, so it's better to show it without changing the location.
+The answer here, for a pop up dialog box, is *no*, in my opinion, so it's better to show it without changing the location.

 I'm actually a bit sceptical of secondary routes in general.
 I think SPAs should behave as far as possible like traditional Web sites.
 The user shouldn't even be aware that it isn't one.
 As such, having secondary routes encoded within the URL seems to me to go against the principle of a URL representing a single resource.

-It seems to me to be a rather over-engineered attempt to show multiple routes at once.
+It feels like a rather over-engineered attempt to show multiple routes at once.
 This is definitely a case when React's router is superior to Angular's.

 #### Parameters